New compact hydraulic rock drill delivers high performance and efficiency

 Practical benefits for end users

-• Fast drilling speeds and consistent performance
+• Fast drilling speeds with improved percussion mechanism and piston shape

 Learn more